-The web has been inching closer to a completely encrypted browsing experience with an SSL for last few years.
-As per a report by Mozilla, more than half of the websites on the web utilize an SSL Certificate to encrypt the traffic.
+As per Let’s Encrypt Stats, more than half of the websites on the web utilize an SSL Certificate to encrypt the traffic.

-Do I need an SSL certificate for my e-commerce website?
+Do I need an SSL certificate for eCommerce or SSL certificate for woo-commerce for my website?

-An SSL Certificate is a must for every e-commerce website, even if the customers don’t pay online or don’t share their banking/digital wallet details.
+An SSL Certificate for e-commerce or an SSL certificate for woo-commerce is a must for every e-commerce or woo-commerce website, even if the customers don’t pay online or don’t share their banking/digital wallet details.
 Why?
 There can be three customer cases while purchasing things from an e-commerce site.

 Many of our SSL customers ask us – Do I need an SSL certificate with PayPal?
 So, read on to know the answer if you too have the same query.

 Second, you use third-party payment gateways like Paytm or PayPal, and all the sensitive data is being processed at the website of the gateway.